pierrexyz/pybird/README.md

 ```
 That's it, now you can simply `import pybird` from wherever in your projects.

-## Getting Started
+## Getting Started -- likelihood
-If you are a [MontePython 3] user, the code can be installed 'with less than a cup of coffee'.
+If you are a **[MontePython 3](https://github.com/brinckmann/montepython_public)** user, likelihoods can be installed 'with less than a cup of coffee'.
 * Download and install pybird as above
+* Copy the likelihood folder [pybird/montepython/likelihoods/eftboss](https://github.com/pierrexyz/pybird/montepython/likelihoods/eftboss) to your working MontePython repository: montepython_public/montepython/likelihoods/
-* Link the files from the folder pybird/montepython_tree/ to your_montepython/
+* Copy the data folder [pybird/data/eftboss](https://github.com/pierrexyz/pybird/data/eftboss) to your working MontePython data folder: montepython_public/data/
-* Try to run the likelihood of BOSS DR12 CMASS NGC with the param file provided in pybird/montepython_tree/input/eft_highzNGC.param
+* Try to run the likelihood of BOSS DR12 with the input param file [pybird/montepython/eftboss.param](https://github.com/pierrexyz/pybird/montepython/eftboss.param)
+*** Note (23/03/08): the last MontePython version 3.5 seems to have some incompatibilities with the PyBird likelihood related to function `data.need_cosmo_arguments()`.
+See this [issue]https://github.com/brinckmann/montepython_public/pull/276 and how to resolve it.

 That's it, you are all set!

-Alternatively, if you'd like to have a glimpse at the code, [here](https://github.com/pierrexyz/pybird/blob/master/run_pybird.ipynb) you can find a simple Jupyter notebook to start with.
+## Cookbooks
+Alternatively, if you are curious, here are three cookbooks that should answer the following questions:
+* [Correlator](https://github.com/pierrexyz/pybird/notebooks/correlator_cookbook.ipynb): How to ask PyBird to compute EFT predictions?
+* [Likelihood](https://github.com/pierrexyz/pybird/notebooks/likelihood_cookbook.ipynb): How does the PyBird likelihood work?
+* [Data](https://github.com/pierrexyz/pybird/notebooks/data_cookbook.ipynb): What are the data read by PyBird likelihood?
+* [cbird](https://github.com/pierrexyz/pybird/notebooks/cbird.nb): What is the algebra of the EFT predictions PyBird is based on?

 ## Documentation
 Read the docs at [https://pybird.readthedocs.io](https://pybird.readthedocs.io).

-## Architecture
-PyBird consists of the following classes:
-* Bird: Main class which contains the power spectrum and correlation function, given a cosmology and a set of EFT parameters.
-* Nonlinear: given a Bird() object, computes the one-loop power spectrum and one-loop correlation function.
-* Resum: given a Bird() object, performs the IR-resummation of the power spectrum.
-* Projection: given a Bird() object, applies geometrical effects on the power spectrum: Alcock-Paczynski effect, window functions, fiber collisions, binning.
-* Common: containing shared objects among the other classes, such as k-array, multipole decomposition, etc.

-## Extras
-You can also find in this repositery:
-* run_pybird.ipynb: a Jupyter notebook containing examples to start with
-* montepython_tree : an explicit integration in the MCMC sampler [MontePython 3](https://github.com/brinckmann/montepython_public)
-* cbird.nb : a Mathematica notebook on which PyBird algebra is based
-* tbird : Taylor approximation around a fiducial cosmology of the bird power spectrum.
-See [arXiv:1909.07951](https://arxiv.org/abs/1909.07951).
-Some documentation can be found in [cbird](https://github.com/pierrexyz/cbird/) (not supported anymore)

 ## Citation
 When using PyBird in a publication, please acknowledge the code by citing the following paper:
-* [arXiv:2003.07956](https://arxiv.org/abs/2003.07956): "Limits on wCDM from the EFTofLSS with the PyBird code" by Guido D’Amico, Leonardo Senatore, Pierre Zhang
+* G. D’Amico, L. Senatore and P. Zhang, "Limits on wCDM from the EFTofLSS with the PyBird code", JCAP 01 (2021) 006, [2003.07956](https://arxiv.org/abs/2003.07956)

 The BibTeX entry for it is:
 ```
 @article{DAmico:2020kxu,
-      author         = "D'Amico, Guido and Senatore, Leonardo and Zhang, Pierre", title          = "{Limits on $w$CDM from the EFTofLSS with the PyBird code}",
+    author = "D'Amico, Guido and Senatore, Leonardo and Zhang, Pierre", title = "{Limits on $w$CDM from the EFTofLSS with the PyBird code}", eprint = "2003.07956",
-      year           = "2020",
-      eprint         = "2003.07956",
     archivePrefix = "arXiv",
     primaryClass = "astro-ph.CO",
-      SLACcitation   = "%%CITATION = ARXIV:2003.07956;%%"
+    doi = "10.1088/1475-7516/2021/01/006",
+    journal = "JCAP",
+    volume = "01",
+    pages = "006",
+    year = "2021"
 }
 ```

+Similarly, when using likelihoods, we would be grateful if you can cite the following papers.

+When using the likelihood based on BOSS DR12 data, to acknowledge the data:
+* BOSS collaboration, S. Alam et al., "The clustering of galaxies in the completed SDSS-III Baryon Oscillation Spectroscopic Survey: cosmological analysis of the DR12 galaxy sample", Mon.
+Not.
+Roy.
+Astron.
+Soc.
+470 (2017) 2617–2652, [1607.03155](https://arxiv.org/abs/1607.03155).

+When using the likelihood of BOSS DR12 LRG power spectrum, to acknowledge the power spectrum measurements:
+* G. D’Amico, Y. Donath, M. Lewandowski, L. Senatore and P. Zhang, "The BOSS bispectrum analysis at one loop from the Effective Field Theory of Large-Scale Structure", [2206.08327](https://arxiv.org/abs/2206.08327).

+When using the likelihood of BOSS DR12 LRG correlation function, to acknowledge the correlation function measurements:
+* P. Zhang, G. D’Amico, L. Senatore, C. Zhao and Y. Cai, "BOSS Correlation Function analysis from the Effective Field Theory of Large-Scale Structure", JCAP 02 (2022) 036, [2110.07539](https://arxiv.org/abs/2110.07539).

+When using the likelihood of BOSS DR12 LRG rec. bao, to acknowledge the post-reconstructed measurements:
+* H. Gil-Marín et al., "The clustering of galaxies in the SDSS-III Baryon Oscillation Spectroscopic Survey: BAO measurement from the LOS-dependent power spectrum of DR12 BOSS galaxies", Mon.
+Not.
+Roy.
+Astron.
+Soc.
+460 (2016) 4210–4219, [1509.06373](https://arxiv.org/abs/1509.06373).